air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 toc: true
 toc_sticky: true
 category: Accounting Automation
-excerpt: "This post is to demonstrate how we can use Python to generate intercompany transaction journal entries automatically"
+excerpt: "This post is to demonstrate how we can use Pandas library in Python to automate the process of creating intercompany transaction journal entries"
-title: Accounting Automation - Intercompany Transactions
+title: Use Pandas to Automate Intercompany Transactions
 ---

 # Intro and Preparation